Welcome to the Itinerary Planner. Use this tool to build your own journey or choose from an exciting range of specially selected tours.

-Please book a Library tour in advance.
-Tours will usually take place every weekday at 11.00am and 2.30pm, with numbers limited to protect these delicate ancient buildings – please check the booking system to see if there are tickets available for your preferred date and time.
+Please book a Library Tour in advance.
+Tours will usually take place every weekday at 2.00pm, with numbers limited to protect these delicate ancient buildings – please check the booking system to see if there are tickets available for your preferred date and time.

 Visitors need to be aware that for security reasons large bags and suitcases are not permitted on site (bags larger than 35cm x 40cm x 19cm).
 Security officers may perform random bag searches before allowing admission to the site.
-The nearest luggage storage is located at Shude Hill Luggage Storage
+You can find the nearest luggage storage here.

 Please note: the Library is closed on public holidays, and between Christmas and New Year.

 Chetham’s has been in continuous use as a public library for over 350 years.
 It is housed in a beautiful sandstone building dating from 1421, which was built to accommodate the priests of Manchester’s Collegiate Church.
 Join our expert volunteers on a tour packed with historical fact and fascinating stories: amongst the highlights are the gated book presses with thousands of books dating from as early as the 16th century, the historic furniture and paintings, a remarkable chained library, the desk where Marx and Engels studied, and medieval cat flaps!

 Please note: some parts of the medieval buildings are not available to view as part of the Library tour.
 For a closer look at the Library and a full tour of the medieval buildings, we also offer guided tours through our partner Jonathan Schofield, which can be booked through his website.